Coactive-Staggered Feature in Weyl Materials for Enhancing the Anomalous Nernst Conductivity: IV. Enhancing the ANC.

 where $\beta = 1/(k_B T)$.

-Our calculations identify Rh$_2$NiSi as a Weyl semimetal with a CS AHC, originating from a large number of Weyl points near the Fermi level.
+Our calculations confirm Rh$_2$NiSi as a magnetic ($\mu_\text{tot} \sim 0.99 \mu_B$) Weyl semimetal and identify a CS AHC, originating from a large number of Weyl points near the Fermi level.
 The CS configuration for this material is optimal at temperatures far above the magnetic transition, but the ANC at lower temperatures can be enhanced by tuning the Weyl positions.

 We begin with by discussing the transport properties of Rh$_2$NiSi in the absence of any external manipulation.
 The anomalous Hall spectrum of Rh$_2$NiSi, shown in Figure \ref{rh2nisi_bands}, shows that AHC is nearly zero at the Fermi level, framed on either side by a positive ($\sim 1500$ Ohm$^{-1}$ cm$^{-1}$) and negative ($\sim -1500$ Ohm$^{-1}$ cm$^{-1}$) peaks, in a CS configuration.